ajdillhoff/personal-site/content/notes/minimum_spanning_trees.md

 </div>
 <!--endtoc-->

+The slides accompanying these lectures notes can be found [here](/teaching/cse5311/lectures/minimum_spanning_trees.pdf).

 Minimum spanning trees are undirected graphs that connect all of the vertices such that there are no redundant edges and the total weight is minimized.
 They are useful for finding the shortest path between two points in a graph.
 Useful application of MSTs include